scholarslab/CodeLab/Week13/README.md

 ![assets/hazel_sniff.jpg](assets/hazel_sniff.jpg)

-Even though I've lost custody of all of you this week and next, I'm still going to assign homework.
+Even though I've lost custody of all of you these two weeks, I'm still going to assign homework.

 ## Assignment
 ### Part Alpha